-23. [LO 3] Explain the two limitations placed on the §179 deduction.
+22. [LO 3] Explain the two limitations placed on the §179 deduction.
 How are they similar?
 How are they different?

 The §179 deduction has two limitations: the property placed in service and the taxable income limitation.
-The property placed in service limitation phases out the maximum deduction amount dollar for dollar for property placed in service over the \$500,000 limit (for 2012).
-After being limited by the property placed in service limitation, the §179 deduction is further limited to the taxpayer's taxable income.
+The property placed in service limitation phases out the maximum deduction amount dollar for dollar for property placed in service over the \$2,000,000 limit (for 2013).
+After being limited by the property placed in service limitation, the §179 deduction is further limited to the taxpayer's taxable income after regular MACRS depreciation but before deducting any §179 expense.
 The two limitations are similar in that they both limit the §179 deduction.
 However, the first limitation was designed to limit the amount of property that can be expensed as a means of defining small businesses while the second limitation prevents the expense from creating a loss for the taxable year.

-24. [LO 3] Compare and contrast the types of businesses that would benefit from and those that would not benefit from the §179 expense.
+23. [LO 3] Compare and contrast the types of businesses that would benefit from and those that would not benefit from the §179 expense.

 The availability of the §179 expense is limited by the property placed in service and income limitations.
-The property placed in service limitation phases out the §179 expense (\$125,000) dollar for dollar for tangible personal property placed in service over the \$500,000 threshold.
-Thus, firms that place \$625,000 of property in service during the year are ineligible to deduct any §179 expense.
+The property placed in service limitation phases out the §179 expense (\$500,000) dollar for dollar for tangible personal property placed in service over the \$2,000,000 threshold.
+Thus, firms that place

+\$2,500,000 of property in service during the year are ineligible to deduct any \$179 expense.
 As a result, firms that place in service smaller amounts of property are eligible for the expensing election while those that place large amounts of property in service an ineligible.
-The second limitation is that firms can only currently expense assets up to net income (before the deduction, but after the regular MACRS depreciation expense).
-As a result, profitable firms are eligible for the §179 expense while firms in a loss position are currently ineligible but may carry the amount forward.
-Consequently, profitable firms that place a relatively small amount of property in service are able to elect the §179 expense.
-In contrast, firms that place in service too much property or are unprofitable are unable to currently expense property under § 179.
+The second limitation is that firms can only currently expense assets up to net income (before the \$179 expense, but after the regular MACRS depreciation expense).
+As a result, profitable firms are eligible for the \$179 expense while firms in a loss position are currently ineligible but may carry the amount forward.
+Consequently, profitable firms that place a relatively small amount of property in service are able to elect the \$179 expense.
+In contrast, firms that place in service too much property or are unprofitable are unable to currently expense property under \$179.

-25. [LO 3] What strategies will help a business maximize its current depreciation deductions (including \$179)?
+24. [LO 3] What strategies will help a business maximize its current depreciation deductions (including §179)?
 Why might a taxpayer choose not to maximize its current depreciation deductions?